-The Company has a \$700.0 million line of credit that is expandable to \$1.0 billion through a \$300.0 million accordion that is exercisable without the consent of existing lenders provided that the Company is not in default of the credit agreement and further provided that none of the existing lenders are required to provide any portion of the increased facility.
-At the Company's discretion, borrowings under the credit facility bear interest at a rate of either 0 to 75 basis points over the prime rate or 100 to 175 basis points over the London Interbank Offered Rate ("LIBOR") depending on the Company's leverage ratio as defined under the agreement.
-The credit facility was priced at LIBOR plus 125 basis points at January 2, 2021.
+The Company has a \$700.0 million line of credit facility.
+The facility is expandable to \$1.0 billion through a \$300.0 million accordion that is exercisable without the consent of existing lenders provided that the Company is not in default of the credit agreement and further provided that none of the existing lenders are required to provide any portion of the increased facility.
+At the Company's discretion, borrowings under the credit facility bear interest at a rate of either 0 to 75 basis points over the prime rate or 100 to 175 basis points over the LIBOR rate depending on the Company's leverage ratio as defined under the agreement.
+The credit facility was priced at LIBOR plus 100 basis points at January 1, 2022.
 The credit facility expires on February 1, 2024 and requires maintenance of certain financial covenants including a maximum allowable average leverage ratio and a minimum fixed charge coverage ratio.
-As of January 2, 2021, the Company was in compliance with its covenants and \$7.9 million was outstanding under the credit facility.
+As of January 1, 2022, the Company was in compliance with its covenants and had no outstanding borrowings under the credit facility.

 The credit facility includes a \$175.0 million sublimit for the issuance of standby and commercial letters of credit.
-As of January 2, 2021, a total of \$19.8 million in letters of credit were outstanding.
+As of January 1, 2022, a total of \$17.3 million in letters of credit were outstanding.
 The credit facility requires the Company to pay fees based on the unused portion of the line of credit at a rate of 12.5 to 25 basis points per annum depending on the Company's leverage ratio.

 The credit facility allows the Company to make revolving loans and other extensions of credit to AIH in an aggregate principal amount not to exceed \$75.0 million at any time.
-As of January 2, 2021, there were no loans or other extensions of credit provided to AIH.
+As of January 1, 2022, there were no loans or other extensions of credit provided to AIH.